The CIMA-Q Data Bank and Biological Sample Bank

 NEUROIMAGING

-Total PET-scans: 29
+Total FDG-PET scans completed: 29

 BIOSAMPLES

-CSF young controls: to come
+CSF samples from young controls: coming soon

 All Data and Biomaterial available in the CIMA-Q bank